MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-create-deploy-policy.md

 ## Deployment

 A successful policy deployment isn't just about getting the policy into your environment to enforce controls on user actions.
 A haphazard, rushed deployment can negatively impact business process and annoy your users.
-Those consequences will slow acceptance of DLP technology, and the safer behaviors it promotes, in your organization and make your sensitive items less safe in the long run.
+Those consequences will slow acceptance of DLP technology in your organization and the safer behaviors it promotes.
+Ultimately making your sensitive items less safe in the long run.

 Before you start your deployment, make sure you have read through [Policy deployment](dlp-overview-plan-for-dlp.md#policy-deployment) which gives you a broad overview of the policy deployment process and general guidance.